 There are three overall highscores, all of which rank players based on their performance across all of CC1, CCLP1, CCLP2, CCLP3, and CCLP4 (in either MS or Lynx).
-(For CC2, rankings are based on a combination of the "score" and "time" categories.)
+For CC2, rankings are based on the "score" and "time" categories

 Overall highscores "by score" is a ranking of every player by the sum of their four overall scores.
 (Since there is only one official CC2 level pack at this time, the CC2 overall highscores "by score" does not currently display anything interesting.)
 "Public score" above the table refers to the score a player would have if they successfully matched every time recorded on video.
 "All bolds" is the Melinda score.
 "Known theoretical max." is the Melinda score plus any Melinda times.

 Overall highscores "by bold count" ranks every player by the number of bold times the player has matched across all four sets combined.
 (For CC2, the ranking uses an aggregate of score bolds and time bolds.)